Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Related Work

 \paragraph{Neural Collapse and Generalization} \emph{Neural collapse} (NC) describes a geometric convergence during training a classifier where penultimate layer features from the same class collapse to a single mean, the means form a simplex equiangular tight frame, and classifier weights align accordingly~\citep{papyan2020prevalence}.
 This phenomenon has been widely observed at late training stages in overparameterized networks~\citep{hanneural, graf2021dissecting, rangamani2022neural, wu2024linguistic, zhouall} and has become a widely accepted indicator for generalization and robustness.
 Under idealistic assumption of an unconstrained features model, i.e., a model which optimizes features as free variables, NC has been shown to be the global optimal solution for various loss functions~\citep{mixon2022neural, zhou2022all, sukenik2023deep, zhu2021geometric}.
 Similar results for compatibility of zero test error and collapse of variances (so only NC1 condition) were shown for mean-field networks~\citep{wu2025neural}.
 Practical applications have leveraged NC properties for downstream performance.
 For instance, \citet{wu2025pursuing} use a feature separation loss based on NC to improve out-of-distribution detection.
 Similarly, \citet{munn2024the} show that lower geometric complexity in pre-trained representations fosters NC and leads to better few-shot generalization in transfer learning. \citet{galanti2021role} shows theoretically and empirically that NC is the reason for transfer learning to work better.
 These findings suggest that NC may be \emph{sufficient} for generalization in certain regimes.
 However, the open question remains: is NC \emph{necessary} outside of the unconstrained features models?
-For example, NC is a debated matter in the context of inbalanced learning, where it was observed that minority collapse can happen, i.e., the means of the minority classes merge thus preventing classification~\citep{fang2021exploring}.
+For example, NC is a debated matter in the context of inbalanced learning, where it was observed that minority collapse can happen, i.e., the means of the minority classes merge, thus preventing classification~\citep{fang2021exploring}.
 At the same moment it is possible to induce NC by enforcing it through training, even in the unbalanced data setup~\citep{yang2022inducing}.
-For deep linear networks it was also theoretically shown that global optimum exhibits NC, but even more: Under unbalanced data NC gets means proportional to the class size~\citep{dang2023neural}. \citet{hui2022limitations} argues for measuring NC on the test set for understanding generalization properties and demonstrates that test set NC is hurting generalization performance on the downstream tasks, i.e., representations with strong NC on the test set are bad for transfer learning.
-Also, large enough signal-to-noise ratio was observed to be an important criterion for NC to signify good generalization~\citep{hong2024beyond}.
+For deep linear networks it was also theoretically shown that the global optimum exhibits NC, but even more: Under unbalanced data, NC gets means proportional to the class size~\citep{dang2023neural}. \citet{hui2022limitations} argues for measuring NC on the test set for understanding generalization properties and demonstrates that test set NC is hurting generalization performance on related downstream tasks, i.e., representations with strong NC on the test set are bad for transfer learning.
+Moreover, \citet{hong2024beyond} show that a sufficiently high signal-to-noise ratio is a necessary condition for NC to correlate with good generalization, explaining why strong NC can otherwise coincide with poor transfer performance.

 Overall, the existing research suggests that NC is common, but might not be required for generalization: a network can generalize without NC and some setups (like noisy labels) can break the link between generalization and NC.
 Our work addresses this question directly by constructing settings in which models generalize without exhibiting NC, demonstrating that it is not a prerequisite for generalization.